cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

 ## Prerequisites

 ### Hardware
-* A total RAM size of 32GB is recommended for smooth execution, particualry in Microsoft Windows.
+* A total RAM size of 32GB is recommended for smooth execution, particularly in Microsoft Windows.

 ### Software
 * Building and running a stack has been tested in Microsoft Windows and to some degree Linux, it has not been tested within a MacOS environment.